Privacy Policy

 11.6 Sub-processors

 We use a small set of sub-processors to operate the Memory API.
-We review each for security and data-protection posture before adding them and re-review at least annually.
+We assess their security and data-protection posture before use and when material processing changes.

 |---|---|---|